 You should check it out!
 If you don’t like the options on the website I linked to in the paragraphs above, check this list of vetted sites to find one you can jive with.

-And now that I’ve written you a book, stay green until next time and enjoy the below list of awesome sauce encouragement:
+And now that I’ve written you a book, stay green until next time. :)

 “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive.” – Howard Thurman